trondhindenes/Kubelini/README.md

 kubectl -n kube-system get pods kubectl apply -f dns-deployment.yml
 ```

+Both of the above templates (weavenet and kube-dns) are templated by Ansible to fit the networking settings configured for several of the Kubernetes components.
+It is therefore important that you use these, and not the "default" vendor deployments for kube-dns and weavenet.

 At this point you should have a fully functioning Kubernetes cluster.
 You can test stuff for example by running (on the same master node as above):
 `kubectl run netutils --image=trondhindenes/netutils -t -i`